Shagshag/prestashop-documentation/CountryCore.md

 * Visibility: **public**
 * This method is **static**.
-* This method is defined in classes\Country.php line 318
+* This method is defined in [classes/Country.php line 318](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/Country.php#318)

 #### Arguments